 Coyhaique is the biggest town (40,000 people) in the area.
 It is therefore recommended to withdraw cash and buy food there, before heading to Cordillera Castillo.

-For accomodation in Villa Cerro Castillo check their home page.
+For accommodation in Villa Cerro Castillo check their home page.
 This place is very small, you can easily find your way around without a map.

 There is a small grocery store in town, but again it is better to buy everything Coyhaique.